FDLR rebels blamed for killing of Italian ambassador to DR Congo | DW | 23.02.2021

 The group urged Kinshasa and UN peacekeeping force MONUSCO to "shed light on the killings instead of resorting to hasty accusations."

-The Great Lakes region commentator Mutebi said it was "not enought to say that the FDLR was solely responsible."
+The Great Lakes region commentator Mutebi said it was "not enough to say that the FDLR was solely responsible."

 "There have been joint operations by Rwandan and Congolese troops in a bid to flush out local militia groups, particularly the FDLR."